arktypeio/arktype/pkgs/type/README.md

 ]
 ```

-### **Composable Leaf Definitions **
+### String definitions

-Leaf types are strings that include one or more type names (i.e. built-in types like "string" or types from a typeset like "user") modified by one or more operators.
-Spaces are ignored when parsing leaf types, so feel free to format them to your liking.
+Leaf definitions are strings that include one or more type references (i.e. built-ins like "string" or defined types like "user") **and** one or more operators that modify those types.
+Spaces are ignored when parsing leaf definitions, so feel free to use whatever format you find most readable.

+#### Expressions

 | Type           | Syntax            | Examples                                         | Notes                                                                                                                                                         |
 | -------------- | ----------------- | ------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |